glenl/gearbox-docs/docs/nodes/spur-gear.rst

    so that the root straddles the X-axis.
 This is convenient for meshing gears.

-|FLOAT_FIELD_SINGLE| Hole Radius
-   The size of the center hole.
-This may be zero.
-The upper bound is constrained so the hole can't be larger than the dedendum.
+|INTEGER| Flank Resolution
+   This integer value sets the resolution of the sides of the gear cog.
+The default sets a reasonable default but set this lower if to control vertex count.
+Any large value may be reduced by distance merging in the implementation.

+|INTEGER_FIELD_SINGLE| Z Faces
+   The number of faces along the depth of the tooth.
+This can be set to 1 if you are going for a minimal pixel count.
+Larger values can improve the smoothing.

 Outputs
 =======